kanbanyte/sepa/assessments/sadrr.md

 ## Other Research
 In addition to the research that has been mentioned earlier, further research will have to be conducted by HeeHooVision into the specific methods that AI tools such as PyTorch and OpenCV may use to analyse the data received.
-Machine learning techniques that can be used to enhance and improve the performance of real-time object detection, processing and continuous learning will have to be thoroughly research as well.
+ML techniques that can be used to enhance and improve the performance of real-time object detection, processing and continuous learning will have to be thoroughly research as well.

 The team will also have to research and generate relevant measures to ensure that metrics such as reliability, modularity,